 *Promotes the zoo’s mission by acting as a zoo ambassador and educating the visiting public on important conservation topics through the use of bio-facts, live animals, exhibit interpretation and other educational tools.

 *When certified, handle ambassador animals for programs and animal socialization

 *And many more…

-Anyone looking to become a docent must be at least 18 years of age, and must attend each day of the Docent Training Course.
+Anyone looking to become a docent must be at least 18 years of age, and must apply online.
 We also recommend that anyone looking to become a Utica Zoo Docent have at least a two-year college degree.
+References will be required, and if the application is accepted all applicants must submit to a background check.
+Once cleared, all new docents are required to attend a Docent Training Course.
 The Docent training course will cover very important information that all of our docents are required to know, and maintain knowledge of.

 Are you a college student interested in pursuing a career in environmental or formal education?
 Gain experience this summer at the Utica Zoo!
 Our hands on education internship offers students the opportunity to teach people of all ages about the importance of the natural world and promote positive conservation practices.